 The best way to know what your employees feel is to get it directly from the horse's mouth.
 Ask them.
 Having periodic confidential surveys will

 help you understand how your employees feel.
 These are survey questions with special focus on diversity and inclusion.
 Leaders can use these

 surveys to assess the employee D& I experience and modify their culture as needed.

 Companies can get everyone involved in celebrating diversity in the workplace.
 These could be through special events and celebrations organized

 by ERG or HR.
 It is important to make these events inclusive and also ensure leader participation in them.
 It should all about focusing on the human aspect and less on a checklist.

 Example: 'Day of the Year' inclusive events and capturing feedback

 8. Leveraging your diversity for business growth

-Create diverse teams for new product launches, new market expansion and more.
-Use your ERG teams an your diverse workforce to get unique perspectives and celebrate the wins.
+Create diverse teams for new product launches, new market expansion, and more.
+Use your ERG teams and your diverse workforce to get unique perspectives and celebrate the wins.